HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 # OLC Core
 ## Saves
-When doing anything with an interesting chance of failure you roll a d12, trying to roll higher then 8.
+When doing anything with an interesting or dangerous chance of failure you roll a d12, trying to roll higher then 8.
 A tasks difficulty may grant you a bonus or penalty to your roll.
 ## Gambling Dice
 To gamble dice decide the size of the pool and then roll all of them, losing any dice that show the highest 2 results of that die.

+## Bid Lore
+Information and lore are categorised into 3 levels of obscurity.

+- **Common Lore**: Everyone knows this.
+The GM will tell you all about this.
+- **Rare Lore**: Few know this.
+You must have an applicable background and must roll a Brain Die as if you gambled it.
+Regardless of the result you know the information.
+- **Lost Lore**: None know this.
+You roll a Save and must Gamble at least 1 Brain Die.
+On a success you know where to learn more information about this.

 ## Kin

 |  2d6  | Kin       | Boon                                           | Bane                         |